Gauri-CO/BankingSystem_MiniProject/README.md

 3. withdraw
 4. Check balance

-Data is stored in mysql
+Data is stored in mysql tables.